 You can A/B split test your product pages using ThriveCart.
-It gives you the ability to create a clone of your product page, make a small change, serve both versions to an equal number of visitors, then see which one performs the best.
+It gives you the ability to create a clone of your check out page, make a small change, serve both versions to an equal number of visitors, then see which performs best.

-Split testing is something you should be doing with all of your money-making webpages, and the process is straightforward in ThriveCart.
+Split testing is always recommended with all money-making webpages, and the process is straightforward in ThriveCart.

 Simply select which element you want to split test, make a note of it in the A/B test settings page, and away you go.

-Another marketing feature you’ll almost certainly want to use is analytics tracking.
-With ThriveCart, you can easily add Google and Facebook tracking codes to your pages so that you can get enhanced analytics about your visitor’s behavior.
+Enter analytics tracking.
+With ThriveCart, you can easily add Google analytics and Facebook tracking codes to your pages so that you can get enhanced analytics about your visitors’ behavior.

 You can track the performance in the A/B test screen to see which version of your checkout page performs the best.

-SamCart also has the ability to add Google and Facebook tracking codes into your product pages for enhanced analytics about your visitor’s behavior.
+SamCart also has the ability to add Google and Facebook tracking codes into your product pages for enhanced analytics about your audience behavior.

-While both tools offer the ability to use advanced analytics and A/B testing, ThriveCart wins the prize for this section as A/B testing is only available on the top subscription tier in SamCart.
+While both tools offer the ability to use advanced analytics and A/B testing, ThriveCart wins the prize for this section as A/B testing is only available on the top subscription tiers in SamCart.

 Affiliate Program Management

-Once you have your product set up for sale with ThriveCart or SamCart, you may want to find your own army of affiliates to promote the product on your behalf.
+Once you have your product set up for sale with ThriveCart or SamCart, you may want an army of affiliates to promote your products.
 Both solutions make it easy to manage affiliates, but which one is best?

 ThriveCart’s affiliate management begins with your product listing; you have to enable an affiliate program in the relevant tab of your product’s details.